beoldhin/killgroup/README.md

 ## Installation

-Copy the *killgroup* script to some accessible directory, i.e. /usr/local/bin or similar.
+Copy the *killgroup* script to some accessible directory, i.e. /usr/local/bin or similar and make it executable ("cd /usr/local/bin", "sudo chown root:root killgroup", "sudo chmod 755 killgroup").
 Then run this script as "killgroup google-chrome", "killgroup chromium" or similar: the name should match the name in the process tree (listed in *ps a* output).

 The next step is to call the *killgroup* script from an alias, Gnome script or similar.
 An example of such a Gnome script is given [here](https://unix.stackexchange.com/questions/49333/how-can-i-run-a-script-during-gnome-logout-if-i-dont-have-admin-privileges).